 - Capsaicin: Found in cayenne and chili peppers, capsaicin is often cited as assisting with weight loss because it has been shown to boost metabolism by raising body temperature and effectively lowering appetite.
 Capsaicin also has been found to help protect against heart disease by lowering total cholesterol levels in rats given capsaicin supplements.

 - Dihydrocapsiate (DCT): A similar substance to capsaicin, often found in mild or sweet chili peppers, and sometimes called “CH-19” peppers, DCT in capsule form acts similarly to capsaicin in the body, without the associated burning sensation.

 - Piperine: Found in dried black pepper, piperine may prevent new fat cells from forming.
 However, more investigation is required in human subjects to understand this mechanism.
-Consumption of piperine can also increase the bioavailability of circumin, an anti-cancerous chemical found in turmeric root, by as much as 2000%.
-This means that circumin absorption is particularly efficient when piperine is consumed simultaneously.
+Consumption of piperine can also increase the bioavailability of curcumin, an anti-cancerous chemical found in turmeric root, by as much as 2000%.
+This means that curcumin absorption is particularly efficient when piperine is consumed simultaneously.